ikfoundation.org

 Promoting Natural & Cultural History

-For the Yellow Bed Chamber on the second floor one of the most expensive fabrics was listed: ‘The room is covered in yellow East India Furnishing Damask’.
-Furthermore bed-curtains and upholstering on chairs matched the walls in materials as well as colours, which seem to have been quite common and desired in 18th century Swedish aristocratic homes.
+This beautiful block-print on linen from the 1740s is still preserved on the first floor at Christinehof manor house.
+It is maybe the same wall covering listed in the 1758 Inventory, which at this time decorated Countess’ Påhl’s Chamber on the second floor: reading ’The room is covered with blue and white printed linen’.
+(Christinehof manor house).
+Photo: V. Hansen, The IK Foundation, London.
+For the Yellow Bed Chamber on the second floor, one of the most expensive fabrics was listed: ‘The room is covered in yellow East India Furnishing Damask’.
+At the same time as bed-curtains and upholstering on chairs matched the walls in materials as well as colours, which seem to have been quite common and desired in 18th century Swedish aristocratic homes.
 A letter from the son Carl Gustaf Piper to his father Carl Fredrik in 1763 also gives some enlightening facts about prices at an auction in Stockholm of similar exquisite silk fabrics.
 He wrote: ‘…purchased the soft yellow furnishing damask for my dear father’s account which included 21 lengths in total 89 1/4 aln (1 aln = c.
 60cm) á 23 Daler Copper coin per aln, and two pair of yellow damask curtains of 42 1/2 aln for 21 Daler Copper coin, together with a yellow damask canapé for [1072?] which in my opinion as well as others became too expensive.’

-One room only had silk damask for the walls, so such a material was probably regarded a costly alternative, while linen of various designs were more common.
-For example in the Cabinet on the second floor the walls had a striped linen fabric from the well-established Flor’s Linen Manufacturer in the province of Helsingland (central Sweden) and furthermore the textile interior of the entire room was designed accordingly.
+One room only had silk damask for the walls, so such material was probably regarded as a costly alternative, while linen of various designs was more common.
+For example, in the Cabinet on the second floor, the walls had a striped linen fabric from the well-established Flor’s Linen Manufacturer in the province of Helsingland (central Sweden).
+Furthermore, the textile interior of the entire room was designed accordingly.

-‘The room covered in white and red striped Helsinge Linen.
+‘The room is covered in white and red striped Helsinge Linen.

 The 1758 Inventory lists linen for several other rooms at the manor house, besides these striped qualities – ’wave’ patterns, ‘marbling’ design and various painted linen in a total of eight rooms.
 For instance, the Count’s Bedroom listed ‘yellow and wave-like linen’ on the walls, whilst the Hall on the second floor was stretched with linen of ‘marbled painted decoration’.
-On this representative floor, further five rooms had linen wall-decorations, but with printed patterns.
-Primarily described via their colour combinations; blue and white, dark blue and white, with yellow flowers on a green ground and in two rooms as green and white.
-Furthermore a couple of such lengths of linen had been stored away in the Vault; listed as ‘six pieces of green and white quality’ and ‘one yellow and green striped wave patterned’.
-From another contemporary inventory list of the Piper Family’s manor houses – Krageholm – situated some 30 kilometres from Christinehof in southernmost part of the country, one detail gives additional information about the geographical origin of such work.
-At Krageholm it was listed that wall-linings were of ‘painted linen made in Stockholm’, that is to say about 600 kilometres in a northerly direction, where the family had had one of their other residences since 1692.
+On this representative floor, five further rooms had linen wall decorations but with printed patterns.
+Primarily described via their colour combinations: blue and white, dark blue and white, with yellow flowers on a green ground and in two rooms as green and white.
+Furthermore, a couple of such lengths of linen had been stored away in the Vault, listed as ‘six pieces of green and white quality’ and ‘one yellow and green striped wave patterned’.
+From another contemporary inventory list of the Piper Family’s manor houses – Krageholm – situated some 30 kilometres from Christinehof in the southernmost part of the country, one detail gives additional information about the geographical origin of such work.
+At Krageholm, it was listed that wall-linings were of ‘painted linen made in Stockholm’, that is to say, about 600 kilometres in a northerly direction, where the family had had one of their other residences since 1692.

 Sources: